joeycastillo/Sensor-Watch/movement/README.md

 })
 ```

+You will also have to add your watch face to the `Makefile` so that it will be compiled in, and to `movement_faces.h` so that it will be available to add to the carousel.
+A good example of the changes required [can be found here](https://github.com/joeycastillo/Sensor-Watch/commit/2a59ae950f653a1730686ede8f77d74aea125efe).

 This section will go over how each function works.
 The section headings use the watch_face prefix, but know that you should implement each function with your own prefix as described above.

 ### watch_face_setup